 Fears interferes with a person's normal activities

-Panic attacks are sudden onset episodes of acute anxiety coupled with a number discomforting symptoms in situations where there is no real danger present.
+Panic Attacks are sudden onset episodes of acute anxiety coupled with a number discomforting symptoms in situations where there is no real danger present.
 Often times people having panic attacks are in so much distress they feel like they are having a heart attack.

 People with Panic Attacks may experience symptoms such as: